hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `private_cluster_enabled` - (Optional) Should this Kubernetes Cluster have its API server only exposed on internal IP addresses?
 This provides a Private IP Address for the Kubernetes API on the Virtual Network where the Kubernetes Cluster is located.
 Defaults to `false`.
 Changing this forces a new resource to be created.

 * `private_dns_zone_id` - (Optional) Either the ID of Private DNS Zone which should be delegated to this Cluster, `System` to have AKS manage this or `None`.
-In case of `None` you will need to bring your own DNS server and set up resolving, otherwise cluster will have issues after provisioning.
+In case of `None` you will need to bring your own DNS server and set up resolving, otherwise, the cluster will have issues after provisioning.
 Changing this forces a new resource to be created.

 * `private_cluster_public_fqdn_enabled` - (Optional) Specifies whether a Public FQDN for this Private Cluster should be added.
 Defaults to `false`.

 -> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/EnablePrivateClusterPublicFQDN` is enabled and the Resource Provider is re-registered, see [the documentation](https://docs.microsoft.com/azure/aks/private-clusters#create-a-private-aks-cluster-with-a-public-dns-address) for more information.

--> **Note:** If you use BYO DNS Zone, AKS cluster should either use a User Assigned Identity or a service principal (which is deprecated) with the `Private DNS Zone Contributor` role and access to this Private DNS Zone.
-If `UserAssigned` identity is used - to prevent improper resource order destruction - cluster should depend on the role assignment, like in this example:
+-> **Note:** If you use BYO DNS Zone, the AKS cluster should either use a User Assigned Identity or a service principal (which is deprecated) with the `Private DNS Zone Contributor` role and access to this Private DNS Zone.
+If `UserAssigned` identity is used - to prevent improper resource order destruction - the cluster should depend on the role assignment, like in this example:

 * `workload_autoscaler_profile` - (Optional) A `workload_autoscaler_profile` block defined below.